Register your interest for the next live event

 The comprehensive course for Consultants, SASGs and Senior STs in Emergency Medicine, Anaesthesia, Intensive Care and Acute Medicine

-The course is designed for Emergency Physicians, Acute Physicians, Anaesthetists
+The course is designed for Emergency Physicians, Acute Physicians, Anaesthetists and Intensivists.

 It is pitched at a level suitable for Consultants and senior trainees in all areas of acute care.